Arms Warrior PvP Talents and Builds (Dragonflight 10.2)

 Sharpen Blade is the only mandatory talent.
-This ability is essential for landing killing blows and is a great way to quickly drain mana from the enemy healer.
+This ability is essential for landing killing blows.
+It is a great way to drain Mana from the enemy healer quickly.

-Be sure to not use this ability when the enemy is at full health, but rather as a followup to a CC chain, or when you suspect the enemy healer is going to spend expensive heals such as Shadow Mend or Flash of Light in a clutch
+Be sure not to use this ability when the enemy is at full health but rather as a follow-up to a CC chain or when you suspect the enemy healer will use bigger healing cooldowns or abilities.

 Situational PvP Talents